aminanuces/jenkins/README.md

 - `jenkins.l` — core Flex lexer tokenizing keywords, identifiers and quoted strings.
 - `Makefile` — top-level build and `test` targets for the core parser.
 - `tests/` — example `.jenkinsfile` files (valid and invalid) used for readability/writability evaluation.
-- `extended/` — a separate workspace containing an extended/experimental grammar, lexer and Makefile for parsing more realistic Jenkins/Groovy idioms.
-See the `extended/` folder for instructions.

 ## Build